 Why do a distance learning PhD?

 There are a number of reasons why a student might decide to study for a PhD or MPhil via distance learning.
 Some people, for family, career or other commitment reasons, may be unable to move near their choice of university to undertake their study.
 PhDs by distance learning (sometimes referred to as ‘e-learning’) are often undertaken by candidates based in a different country to the host university.
+These are now more common thanks to Covid-19 and the need for social distancing.

 How does a distance learning PhD differ from normal PhD study?